 Groups unable to provide insurance for their event may be able to purchase coverage through the University’s Tenant User Liability Insurance Policy (TULIP) special events insurance program.
 This is a liability protection designed for Student Organizations or Other Groups that host activities on the UW-Madison campus that are not included in the University’s insurance program.

-The special event insurance may be purchased on-line via the URMIA Tenant User Liability Insurance Policy (TULIP) program following these directions –
+Purchase special event insurance online via the URMIA TULIP program by following these directions:

 - Go to the URMIA TULIP website.

 - Click on Quick Quote and complete the application following instructions on the form.

 - Code #5234 may be utilized or search for UW–Madison.